dcarbone/php-consul-api/README.md

 *NOTE*: This method will attempt to locate a loaded Http Client based upon the array defined [here](./src/Config.php#L98).

-If you are using a PSR-7 compliant Http Client that does NOT have a pre-built adapter but DOES, that is ok!
-You may use the below function to construct a configuration file with defaults and your own Http Client instance:
+If you are using a PSR-7 compliant Http Client that does NOT have a pre-built adapter, that is ok!
+You simply need to create a thin wrapper around your client that implements the [HttpClient](https://github.com/php-http/httplug/blob/master/src/HttpClient.php) interface and use the below function to construct a config object with defaults and your wrapper instance:

 ```php
 $myClient = my\psr7\http_client();